mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

 ```

 In hindsight, this is a translation of the APL code that does the same thing, which is just `+/ages>17`.
-The `+/` in APL is equivalent to `sum` in Python and we've seen that `ages>17` in APL needs to be written as a list comprehension in Python.
+The `+/` in APL is equivalent to `sum` in Python and we've seen that `ages>17` in APL needs to be written as a comprehension in Python.

 I dissected this Python code and studied each of its parts.
-Again, the reductions, the Booleans/data-driven conditionals, and the scalar functions/list comprehensions.
+Again, the reductions, the Booleans/data-driven conditionals, and the scalar functions/comprehensions.
 And when I took all of those things and put them together, I learned one other thing!

 The code I've written exhibits this pattern: